 MediaCityUK, home to the BBC and ITV Granada, draws in yet more talent.
 Manchester Science Partnerships’ Central Campus is home to more than 170 companies in the life science, healthtech, biotech, ICT, digital and creative sectors.

 Elsewhere, The Sharp Project, SpacePortX and Innospace Manchester all provide space for digital tech entrepreneurs, while Rise Manchester hosts many local startups.

-Last year, Manchester made in to the top 20 in the European Digital City Index for starting and scaling a digital tech business.
+Last year, Manchester made it into the top 20 in the European Digital City Index for starting and scaling a digital tech business.